Interactions between autoequivalences, stability conditions, and moduli problems: Compatible Autoequivalences

-With Condition \ref{cohomological_condition} in place, $\stab$ allows the choice of a log branch on $\mC^{\ast}$ with the property that the phases assigned by this branch agree with those in $\sP(-M, -M + 2]$.
-This branch can be chosen so it is discontinuous at the positive real axis if $M$ is even, or the negative real axis if $M$ is odd.
-Our goal is to assign a phase $\phi_f(\Phi(F))$ for all $F \in \s{A}$ (we use the subscript $f$ to emphasize that $\Phi(F)$ may or may not be semistable, thus it is a ``fake'' phase).
-Condition \ref{cohomological_condition} alone does not enable this: it is possible that $Z(\Phi(F)) = 0$ with $F \neq 0$.
-However, if we assume $[\Phi]$ descends to an automorphism $[[\Phi]]$ of $\coimage(Z)$, this concern is alleviated.
-Thus our second condition is \begin{condition} $[\Phi]$ descends to an automorphism $[[\Phi]]$ of $\coimage(Z)$. \end{condition} \begin{remark} It seems plausible that this condition may be stricter than needed to prove compatibility.
-However, with a less stringent Condition (2) it is not likely that Condition (3) can be phrased in terms of K-group calculations. \end{remark}
+Without loss of generality, we assume $M = 0$ (we can compose with the compatible autoequivalence $[1]$).
+With Condition \ref{cohomological_condition} in place, $\stab$ allows the choice of a log branch on $\mC^{\ast}$ discontinuous at $\mR^{> 0} e^{i0}$ having the property that the phases assigned by this branch agree with those in $\sP(0, 2]$.
+We want to assign a phase $\phi_f(\Phi(F))$\footnote{The subscript $f$ is used to emphasize that the phase is defined regardless if $\Phi(F)$ is semistable, thus it is a ``fake'' phase} for all $F \in \s{A}$, not necessarily semistable.
+Condition \ref{cohomological_condition} alone does not enable this: it is possible that $Z(\Phi(F)) = 0, F \in \sT$ with $F \neq 0$.
+If we assume $[\Phi]$ descends to an automorphism $[[\Phi]]$ of $\image(Z)$, this issue is alleviated.
+This motivates our second condition.